netpipe/Luna/README.md

 Luna Irrlicht Game Engine - fastest portable python enabled and most complete game engine around.

-Linux Debug works / Release uses different loop mineDBG emscripten-project-testing
+Linux Debug works / Release uses different loop   /  also the -maindir.cbp is for running the game in  GAME directory instead of media but its not uptodate yet. mineDBG emscripten-project-testing